HypeCheck

 Absorption & Bioavailability

-Unknown — glucoamylase is an enzyme that acts in the gut lumen and is not meaningfully absorbed into the bloodstream.
-Its activity depends on surviving stomach acid and reaching the small intestine intact.
+Unknown — glucoamylase is an enzyme taken orally to act in the gut; it is not meaningfully absorbed into the bloodstream itself.
+Its effectiveness depends on surviving stomach acid and reaching the small intestine intact.

 Red Flags to Watch For